DUI Vehicle Impoundment Attorney Serving Arizona

 Once the 30 day period of impoundment has passed, you should be able to obtain your vehicle.
 However, only the Police Department involved in your case is permitted to release your vehicle.
 It is important to note that you may have to pay a $150 Administrative Fee, in addition to the payment you must make for towing and storage.
 If you fail to claim your vehicle within 10 days after you are eligible to request that it is released, the towing company has the right to file for vehicle title abandonment.
 If someone else, who is not the registered owner of the vehicle was driving it when it was impounded, the registered owner may request a hearing to obtain an early release of the vehicle.
 This request will need to made within 10 days of the vehicle impoundment with the Police Department who impounded the vehicle.
 The owner is responsible for paying all towing fees, storage fees, and the Administrative fee at the time of release.

-Contact a Phoenix DUI Attorney
+Contact our Phoenix DUI Attorneys

 If you have been charged with a DUI in Phoenix, it is important to retain quality legal counsel.
 The attorneys at Weintraub & Weintraub can walk you through each step of the process, including how to recover your impounded vehicle, as we fight the charges on your behalf.
-Contact our firm today.
+Contact our DUI attorneys today.